aristovpro/aristovpro.github.io/templates/index.md

 Developed an open source tool Stylebox — a library that helps to create and maintain layouts.

 Development layouts from Sketch.
-Create technical design in Sketch.
+Creating technical design in Sketch.

 __Used technologies:__